GeekyAnts/react-pluggable/README.md

 React Pluggable: A plugin system for JS & React apps

 While React itself is a plugin system in a way, it focuses on the abstraction of the UI.
-It is inherently declarative which makes it intuitive for developers when building UI but it also makes extensibility hard.
+It is inherently declarative which makes it intuitive for developers when building UI.
 With the help of React Pluggable, we can think of our app as a set of features instead of a set of components.
 It provides a mixed approach to solve this problem.
 We at [GeekyAnts](https://geekyants.com/) have used React Pluggable for large & complex apps like [BuilderX](https://builderx.io/) to add independent and dependent features over time, and it has worked wonderfully for us.

 This gives us a few advantages: